LeeorNahum/CallbackTimer/README.md

 ## Features

-- Configure the timer with a specified time in milliseconds.
+- Configure the timer with a specified time in milliseconds (or microseconds).
 - Provide an optional callback function to be executed when the timer expires.
 - Restart, skip, and enable/disable the timer.
 - Check the time remaining, time elapsed, and if the timer has expired.